A Security Strategy for Vendor Lifecycle Management Protects Your Business

-Increasingly, companies are relying on third-party vendors to manage mission-critical business functions.
+Companies continue to heavily rely on third-party vendors to manage mission-critical business functions.
 These applications may be cloud-based (SaaS) or deployed on-premises and they are often accessed remotely via different devices.
 New flexible staffing models use vendors for systems maintenance, support, and other non-core business functions.
 Our connected, digital world is quickly transforming businesses from 9-to-5 and local to 24/7 and global.
 Though using vendors for non-core IT services can reduce costs and increase efficiency, without an adequate security strategy, relying on these third parties makes your business vulnerable to serious security breaches.

 Maintaining the same level of security for vendor users as you do for your own employees can be challenging.
 Access to a vendor’s user identities is limited, at best, because it is very common for third-party staff to change without you knowing about it.
 So, it’s important that your company implements a third-party security strategy that includes:

-- Inventorying vendors.
-List all your vendors and third parties that access any part of your networks or systems.
+- Inventorying vendors: List all your vendors and third parties that access any part of your networks or systems.
 Although it may be time-consuming, this process will allow you to know ALL the vendors accessing your networks, systems, and applications.
 This is also vital for the next step in the process, the vendor risk assessment, where you rank the risks associated with that access.

 - Vendor contracts.
 Your vendor contracts should include service level agreements (SLAs) that define the type and level of security the vendor uses enterprise-wide.
 Also included should be penalties for any outages, breaches, or network misuse.

-- Off-boarding.
-A VPAM solution should be able to transparently audit and track user activity (or lack of activity).
+- Offboarding: A VPAM solution should be able to transparently audit and track user activity (or lack of activity).
 It should also allow you to easily terminate access at the individual level.
 Your VPAM solution should provide an efficient and secure way for a vendor to de-provision their users that then doesn’t require customer intervention.

-- Usability.
-Solutions for third-party access should provide multi-factor vendor user authentication and automated user management that is easy to use.
+- Usability: Solutions for third-party access should provide multi-factor vendor user authentication and automated user management that is easy to use.
 The process should be simple and should smoothly integrate into a normal workflow.
 The more user-friendly the solution, the more likely users will take advantage of it.